brylianrst/Brilian-Portofolio/README.md

 Practicing Persuasion - week five sketching exercise (due 11:59 p.m., Wednesday 02/21)
 Final Project, part two (due 11:59 p.m., Wednesday 02/21)
 * This is to allow for an in-class critique before you turn in your work.
+Part II: Sketches, wireframes, storyboards.
+User research and incorporating user feedback.

 # Week six

 ## Assignments:

 Final Project, part three (due 11:59 p.m., Thursday 02/28)
+Part III: Final deliverable and presentation.
+The final deliverable can be a website, presentation, interactive work, etc., and should be publicly accessible.
+You'll prepare and present a lightning talk for your final presentation.
+Additional information about the final project will be provided later in the course.

 Cleaning up your online portfolio (due 11:59 p.m., Thursday 02/28) No sketching exercise this week